Monitor Your Cloud Architecture and App Dependencies With Datadog CNM | Datadog

 Monitor the performance of your cloud service dependencies

 When running applications in the cloud, it is difficult to piece together telemetry about all the managed services you rely on and see the full picture.
-Datadog NPM’s cloud service autodetection automatically detects the AWS services within your network.
+Datadog CNM’s cloud service autodetection automatically detects the AWS services within your network.
 This enables you to easily observe network communication between your internal and cloud-managed services, spot slow dependencies, and correlate network data with cloud provider performance signals using a single pane of glass in the Network view.
 This helps you distinguish between internal application issues from misconfigured third-party services or cloud provider outages.

 Visualize traffic across S3, RDS, and other cloud services